KavitaXinFin/Docs-MyCon/docs/faq/faq.md

 ﻿!!! quote "How can I pay for My-Contract Packages??"
     Pay for your My Contract package using XDCE.
 Create an account and proceed to our payment gateway by hitting 'Code My Contract'.

+!!! quote "Do you have Paypal Payment option???"
+    YEs.
+Please Login to mycontract.co and select Payment method "Pay with Paypal".

 !!! quote "Which Blockchain are supported?"
-    XinFin's XDC( XinFin.Network)and Ethereum's ERC 20 token creation conventions smart contract which facilitates crowd sale and related smart contracts execution on its networks.
+    XinFin's XDC( XinFin.Network) and Ethereum's ERC 20 token creation conventions smart contract which facilitates crowd sale and related smart contracts execution on its networks.

 !!! quote "How do I know that My-Contract will be secure?"
     Our contracts have been audited by reputed a smart contract auditing firm that found no vulnerabilities.